apace7/local_volume_database/docs/source/old_yaml_description.rst

   * **distance_modulus**

   * **distance_fixed_host** -- True/False.
-This option fixes the distance of the object to the distance of its host.
+This option fixes the distance of the system to the distance of its host.
 Commonly used for globular clusters hosted by dwarf galaxy and new (unconfirmed) satellites of more distant hosts (>3 Mpc)

   * **ref_distance**